stc/ofxSodaLib/README.md

-# Soda Lib
+# SodaLib

-Soda Lib refers to *Sonificating Data Library*, which is an open source multipurpose sonification tool for designers, programmers and creative practicioners.
+*Sonificating Data Library*, an open source multipurpose sonification tool for designers, programmers and creative practicioners.
 Soda Lib’s core functions are written in [libPd](http://www.libpd.cc).
 That means, it is easily embeddable into many creative coding environments, including c++, java, python, etc.

 ## Dependencies